k2madureira/linkApi/README.md

 ### Setting up local environment:

 1. Install **Yarn**;
-2. Using terminal, navigate to the folder where the project was cloned and run:<br> **git clone https://github.com/k2madureira/ClinPet.git**
+2. Using terminal, navigate to the folder where the project was cloned and run:<br> **git clone https://github.com/k2madureira/linkApi.git**
-3. Using terminal, access the **ClinPet** folder and Run **yarn install**, to download all necessary dependencies;
+3. Using terminal, access the **linkApi** folder and Run **yarn install**, to download all necessary dependencies;
 4. Using terminal run **yarn dev:server**, to start the server on port **3333**; (Typescript)
 5. For testing, the **insomnia** software is recommended;
 6. To perform the unit test **yarn test**